boredzo/impluse-hfs/NOTES.md

 >**IMPORTANT:**
 >The node size of the attributes file must be at least kHFSPlusAttrMinNodeSize (4096).

+An HFS-style B*-tree is not *just* a tree.
+A tree is a directed graph from a root toward leaves.
+HFS-style B*-trees are trees, but each node also has links to siblings of the same height, as clarified by TN1150:

+>All the nodes in a given level (whose height field is the same) must be chained via their fLink and bLink field.
+The node with the smallest keys must be first in the chain and its bLink field must be zero.
+The node with the largest keys must be last in the chain and its fLink field must be zero.

+Thus, an HFS-style B*-tree has what I call “rows”:

+- the header/map node row (height 0)
+- index row (height n)
+- ⋮
+- index row (height 2)
+- leaf row (height 1)

+(Heights shown here are as described in TN1150; I haven't tried to nail down how heights work in HFS.)

+The bottom index row, at height 2, points to a subset of the nodes on the leaf row at height 1.
+The row at height 3, if there is one, points to a subset of nodes on row 2.

+(As noted in both sources, a B*-tree can have only one node, which would be a leaf node with no index nodes above it.
+It's also possible to have a B*-tree with few enough leaf nodes that one index node covers it.)

+TN1150 describes how B*-tree searching works:

+>When an implementation needs to find the data associated with a particular search key, it begins searching at the root node.
+Starting with the first record, it searches for the record with the greatest key that is less than or equal to the search key.
+In then moves to the child node (typically an index node) and repeats the same process.

+I interpret this to mean that every row must start with the first key in the tree.
+Otherwise, if you're searching for that key, you wouldn't find it because the first record in the first index node you visit would have a greater key.

 ## Catalog records

 There are four kinds of records in a catalog leaf node: